Skip to content

 What Is an ANA/ENA Profile?

-An ANA Profile (often referred to as an ENA Panel or ANA Blot Test) is an advanced blood test used in the diagnosis of autoimmune diseases.
+An ANA Profile (often referred to as an ENA Panel or ANA Blot Test) is an advanced blood test used as part of autoimmune disease evaluation.
 In autoimmune disorders, the immune system mistakenly creates autoantibodies that attack the body’s own healthy tissues.

 While a basic screening test will tell a doctor that autoantibodies are present, the ANA Profile acts as a detailed follow-up.
 It breaks down the blood sample to identify exactly which specific nuclear or cytoplasmic antigens (proteins) the antibodies are attacking.
 Identifying the specific marker helps rheumatologists and clinicians differentiate between complex, overlapping conditions such as Lupus, Sjögren’s syndrome, Scleroderma, and Mixed Connective Tissue Disease (MCTD).